 The Coronet came with a combination of cloth and vinyl interiors except the 500 which came with all-vinyl.

-Power on this particular car comes from a 318 cubic inch V8 producing 230 horsepower.
+Power on this particular Coronet comes from a 318 cubic inch V8 producing 230 horsepower.
 This is paired with a TorqueFlite automatic transmission.
 The engine would have cost just $25 more than the standard 273 V8 that came as standard with the 500.
 The TorqueFlite however would have come in at an additional $181 when the car was originally ordered.

-There were approximately 33,300 1965 Dodge Coronet 500s made during the 1965 model year.
+There were approximately 33,300 Dodge Coronet 500s made during the 1965 model year.
 However, there is no breakdown available between the two-door hardtop and the convertible.
 The Hardtop factory price started at $2,637.